The Queen's Speech Reveals Brexit Will Dominate Parliament Over The Next Two Years

 Brexit-related bills accounted for much of the proposed legislation put forward in the Queen’s Speech, the formal opening of the new parliament, and those that weren’t related to the EU were strikingly unambitious.

+Opposition parties immediately signalled their intention to exploit the Conservatives' weakness and push back on May's approach to Brexit.
+The Liberal Democrats said they will table an amendment to the speech in an attempt to stop Britain leaving the single market and customs union when it leaves the wider union, as May is planning.

+Tim Farron, the Liberal Democrat leader, said the Conservatives were "a government with no clue, no direction and no mandate" and that his party would try to thwart their "extreme" plans for Brexit.

-“My government’s priority is to secure the best possible deal as the country leaves the European Union,” the Queen said.
+In her speech, the Queen said: “My government’s priority is to secure the best possible deal as the country leaves the European Union.”

 “My government will seek to maintain a deep and special partnership with European allies and to force new trading relationships across the globe."

-To deliver its plans for Brexit, the government has proposed a “great repeal bill” that will transfer all EU law onto the UK statute book in one swoop.
+To deliver its plans for Brexit, the government has proposed a “repeal bill” that will transfer all EU law onto the UK statute book in one swoop.
 Other bills on customs, trade, immigration, fisheries, agriculture, nuclear safeguards, and international sanctions have been proposed to push through May’s plans for a so-called hard Brexit.

 The prime minister, who had hoped to set out bold reforms to tackle some of the biggest challenges facing British society, dropped her plans to bring back grammar schools, cut free school lunches for infants, and to impose a so-called dementia tax on recipients of social care.